brendanshaw14/Nuggets-Team-35/DESIGN.md

 A data structure `hashtable` will be used to store the locations and amounts of gold piles across the map.
 The key would in this case be an index in the map string, which would be a spot on the map, and the item would an amount of gold stored as an int.

-#### Bag

-A data structure `bag` will be used to store the players of the game.
-The key is the name of the player that the client joins with, and the item is a `player_t` struct storing position, the name, and the amount of gold
+The `hashtable` structure will also needed to store the players information to get access to all players in the `Grid` module.
+It contains the items with type of `player_t` which stores the player's information.

 ---
 ## Player